roselmamendes/gradle-example/README.md

 - No work with Java 7, but Java 8;

-- You need to use a [gradlew](https://docs.gradle.org/current/userguide/gradle_wrapper.html) that guarantee at least a version equal or more than 2.0.
+- You need to use a [gradlew](https://docs.gradle.org/current/userguide/gradle_wrapper.html) and to guarantee at least a version equal or more than 2.0.

 ## Helpful links